Pedrossann/Webbie2/Webbie2/README.md

-# Webbie2
+# Webbie2 Structure
-* Python 3.9.12
-* #### I am quite new to programming, so if you have anything to say about what I should improve, I would be happy if you let me know
-* This is the second version of web opening aplication
-* You can save web adresses under some image and name.
-When you open application you will be able to see grid of buttons what will open you saved pages
+* App will run by opening main.py
+* In `BuildedImages` are images like background image etc. that don't change
+* In `Images` are saved images for separate Buttons
+* In `Saves` are separate csv files with saved informations about separate buttons (name, image and weblink)
+* In `last_opened` file are settings from last running App.
+When we open Webbie2 next time, app will load saved settings from this file